 Global Open's Director and Former Special Branch

-Rod Leeming, a director of Global Open, is a former Special Branch officer.
-Until he left the police in 2001, he admits he regularly infiltrated undercover operatives into protest groups in his role as head of the Animal Rights National index.
-The animal rights movement subsequently became one of the main focuses of NETCU, which polices "domestic extremism".
+Leeming admitted he regularly infiltrated undercover operatives into protest groups in his role as head of the Animal Rights National index.
 He told The Guardian that the company only advises firms on security and insists Global Open does not infiltrate activist groups.
 The newspaper concluded however that Global Open "appears to have access to well-sourced intelligence".Global Open's tagline is "Be Aware.
 Be up to date.
 Keep the threat in perspective."
 According to its website, Global Open can carry out a full security audit of an organisation's plants and offices from an activist's perspective.
+Groups monitored by Global open were listed as including those from 'animal rights, environmental issues, anti-corporatism and anti-globalisation'.

 Undercover police officer Mark Kennedy and Global Open